 - ½ a red onion

-- ½ a cup (about 100 grams) fresh blueberries
+- ½ cup fresh blueberries

-- ⅛ to ¼ of a cup (about 20-35 grams) of chopped or slivered toasted almonds
+- ¼ cup chopped or slivered toasted almonds

-- ½ a cup (125 ml) apple cider vinegar
+- ½ cup apple cider vinegar

-- ⅓ of a cup (80 ml) olive oil
+- ⅓ cup olive oil

 - Cook the quinoa according to the packet instructions and set aside.